 Want to know more about how young children explore, create and think?
 The Florida Early Learning and Developmental Standards comprehensive guide contains age-appropriate information and reflections, creating a common framework and language on child development from birth to five years of age.
 Parents can use the Standards as a guide for tracking their child’s development based on their age.
-The revision process for the Standards began in the Fall of 2016, with expected implementation of the newly revised Standards to be in the Fall of 2018.

 The Standards include the following Five Developmental Domains: